tt104/tabc_angio/README.md

 	snakemake --use-conda --cores N

 where N is the number of CPU cores to use in the workflow.
-Outputs are placed in the results folder, with the file *benchmarks.csv* containing the metrics calculated in the paper and the plots folder containing plots of the metrics, posteriors and posterior predictive simulations.
+Outputs are placed in the results folder, with the files *benchmarks.csv* and *benchmarksMean.csv* containing the metrics calculated in the paper and the plots folder containing plots of the posteriors and posterior predictive simulations.